Wanted (2008 film): Reception

+Critical response

-Reviews of Wanted were positive.
-The review aggregation website Rotten Tomatoes gives the film a 71% approval rating based on 209 critics, with a rating average of 6.60/10 and the consensus, "Wanted is stylish, energetic popcorn fare with witty performances from Angelina Jolie (playing an expert assassin), James McAvoy, and Morgan Freeman that help to distract from its absurdly over-the-top plot."
-It has a score of 64 out of 100 on Metacritic (based on 38 reviews), indicating "generally favorable reviews."
-Audiences polled by CinemaScore during Wanted's opening weekend gave the film an average grade of B+ on an A+-to-F scale.
+Wanted received positive reviews from critics.
+On the review aggregation website Rotten Tomatoes the film holds an approval rating of 71% based on 205 reviews, with an average rating of 6.6/10.
+The site's critics consensus reads: "Wanted is stylish, energetic popcorn fare with witty performances from Angelina Jolie (playing an expert assassin), James McAvoy, and Morgan Freeman that help to distract from its absurdly over-the-top plot."
+Metacritic assigned the film a weighted average score of 64 out of 100 based on 38 critics, indicating "generally favorable reviews".
+Audiences polled by CinemaScore during Wanted's opening weekend gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert of Ebert & Roeper wrote "Wanted slams the pedal to the metal and never slows down.
 Here's an action picture that's exhausting in its relentless violence and its ingenuity in inventing new ways to attack, defend, ambush and annihilate".
 Richard Roeper wrote, "It's made for fans of films that really just want to see some great visuals, some amazing sequences and some terrific performances."

 Lisa Schwarzbaum of Entertainment Weekly encapsulated many critics' views, writing that "Wanted is kind of unintelligible and idiotic.
 Also kind of nasty and brutish.
 And also undeniably kind of fun..."
 Likewise, Tom Long of The Detroit News wrote, "Wanted may be the most absolutely stone bonkers, crazy-good movie of the century.
 Or it may be a gargantuan piece of trash.
 Chances are it's a combination of the two.
 But man, does it rock."
 Claudia Puig of USA Today found the "thrilling stunts and hyperkinetic action scenes [to be] the undisputed stars of this surprisingly entertaining film."